sirredbeard/awesome-wsl/README.md

 * [wslpath](https://github.com/laurent22/wslpath) - Easily convert Windows to WSL path names and vice-versa. ![github project][githublogo]
 * [wsl-open](https://github.com/4U6U57/wsl-open) - Open files with xdg-open on Bash for Windows in Windows applications. ![github project][githublogo]

+### WSL-Specific Development Tools

+* [wsl-docker-git-setup](https://github.com/rodtreweek/Castle-Winbuntu) - Shell script to configure WSL to use docker and docker-compose as well as a git-enabled prompt. ![github project][githublogo]
+* [ghc](https://launchpad.net/~hvr/+archive/ubuntu/ghc-wsl) - A version of the Glasgow Haskell Compiler built and optimized for WSL and hosted in a PPA for Debian and Ubuntu-based WSL distros.

-### Miscellaneous
+### Miscellaneous Tools

 * [BootShellCredentialProvider](https://github.com/NathanCastle/BootShellCredentialProvider) - BSCP lets you boot Windows directly into a Linux desktop experience such as xfce4 using Windows native login and a combination of Xming & WSL upon login. ![github project][githublogo]
 * [wsl-dotfiles](https://github.com/Xyene/wsl-dotfiles) - Configuration files and scripts for creating an i3-based environment inside WSL. ![github project][githublogo]
-* [wsl-docker-git-setup](https://github.com/rodtreweek/Castle-Winbuntu) - Shell script to configure WSL to use docker and docker-compose as well as a git-enabled prompt. ![github project][githublogo]
 * [EnumWSL](https://github.com/therealkenc/EnumWSL) - Enumerates installed WSL packages. ![github project][githublogo]
 * [WSL-DistroLauncher](https://github.com/Microsoft/WSL-DistroLauncher) - Reference launcher app for developing your own WSL distribution Microsoft Store package. ![github project][githublogo]
 * [wslbridge](https://github.com/rprichard/wslbridge) - wslbridge is a Cygwin program that allows connecting to the WSL command-line environment over TCP sockets, as with ssh, but without the overhead of configuring an SSH server. ![github project][githublogo]